YayCommerce/WPShadcn/README.md

 ---

-**Copyright © 2025 WPShadcn**
+**Copyright © 2025 Shadcn**
-WPShadcn is distributed under the terms of the GNU GPL
+WP Shadcn is distributed under the terms of the GNU GPL